JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 I knew I wasn’t at the top of the list, so I wasn’t going to be the first to play.
 But I checked the list and there wasn’t more than one or two other people signed up after me so it was a small group of competitors at best.

 I watched as the other kids played.
 They did well, but nowhere near my score.
-Then one kid started playing and easily blew my score away.
-I was worried, but tried to be calm about this.
+Then one kid started playing and easily blew my practice score away.
+I was worried, but tried to be calm about it.

 Soon it was my turn.
 I did pretty well despite my palms being incredibly sweaty from being nervous and my hands shaking a bit from the stress of being the center of attention.